NJ Home

 A big undertaking for Rachael Grochowski, architect and designer at Montclair-based RHG Architecture+ Design, was transforming the family’s “disjointed” 1980s kitchen into a spacious communal area where all five of them (plus one dog) could not just eat, but hang

 out together.
-“The kitchen/great room area is where they spend the majority of their family L_RHG_Wildwood_BathOver_16830time,” says Grochowski, “so they wanted a place where their kids could each individually be doing separate things and not feel crowded.”
+“The kitchen/great room area is where they spend the majority of their family time,” says Grochowski, “so they wanted a place where their kids could each individually be doing separate things and not feel crowded.”
 That meant incorporating tons of seating via

 a vast island with six stools, a large dining table and a sitting area with four swivel chairs, all by Restoration Hardware, facing the linear fireplace and mounted TV.
 The spacious kitchen also doubles as a “luxurious and upscale” common spot for entertaining, allowing guests to break off into different sections yet still be in the same room.
 And there is certainly a conversation starter in the dramatic, custom accent wall made of Statuario Venato polished